VinceBT/react-native-flex-helper/README.md

 # React Native Flex Helper

-A compilation of style helpers in React Native
+A compilation of useful style helpers and shorthands in React Native

 ## Installation